Mattenklopper/MoaiAdmobAndroid/README.md

 paramsKeyInTextView.setMargins ( -64, 0, 0, 0 );
 ```

-4. Confiure your ad unit id's and the banner location.
+Confiure your ad unit id's and the banner location in MoaiAdmob.java.
-Open MoaiAdmob.java

-Update the following variables to reflect your own ad unit id's.
+Open MoaiAdmob.java and update the following variables to reflect your own ad unit id's.
 You can create ads on the google admob website.
 bannerUnitId = "yourid"
 interstitialUnitId = "yourid"